Family Man (Mike Oldfield song): Background

-The American duo Daryl Hall & John Oates covered "Family Man" for their H2O studio album and it reached number 6 on the US Hot 100 in June 1983.
+American duo Daryl Hall & John Oates covered "Family Man" for their studio album H2O, and it reached number 6 on the US Billboard Hot 100 in June 1983.
 Their version of the song has some altered lyrics, including a line in which the man finally gets the nerve to take up the woman's offer, but she has left, and he screams out the chorus.

 Cash Box praised the vocal performance and the guitar solo.

-The song appears on the Flash FM radio station of the 2006 video game Grand Theft Auto: Vice City Stories.